worldwide-asset-exchange/wax-blockchain-legacy/README.md

 There is no public testnet running currently.
 ### Installation Instructions

-You have 2 ways to run a node:
+You have several ways to run a node and develop smart contracts on the WAX Blockchain:
 1. Use our [production docker images](https://cloud.docker.com/u/waxteam/repository/docker/waxteam/production).
 This is the official and recommended way, also the faster one, you can run a node in seconds.
 See the [mainnet sample](https://github.com/worldwide-asset-exchange/wax-blockchain/tree/develop/samples/mainnet) for more information.
+2. Complete our [Docker Quickstart](https://developer.wax.io/dapps/docker-quickstart/).
+You can also find WAX tutorials in the [dApp Development](https://developer.wax.io/dapps/) section of the [WAX Blockchain Developer Hive](https://developer.wax.io/).
-2. Currently, we are not providing pre-compiled packages.
-Therefore, you will have to compile the source code and install it with the following instructions:
+3. Currently, we are not providing pre-compiled packages.
+Therefore, if you can't use our Docker images, you will have to compile the source code and install it with the following instructions:

+**Note:** Building from source is not supported.
+We recommend using our [Docker Images](https://hub.docker.com/u/waxteam) instead.

 ```console